Complete cancer care without delay

 - To treat or control cancer that has spread to other parts of the body and to ease symptoms (palliative chemotherapy)

+There are many different types of chemotherapy.
 The main ways to have chemotherapy are:

 - By mouth as tablets or capsules (oral chemotherapy)

 - By injection or a drip directly into a vein via a catheter or cannula (intravenous chemotherapy)